Subscribe via Email

 Category Archives: Folksonomy

-Via Stephen Downes, I see that Mark Oehlert posted a list of Blackboard’s pending patents, 8 of which were filed for in the last year (6 of which were filed in October and November of last year), and many of … Continue reading
+By Michael FeldsteinMore Posts (1021) Via Stephen Downes, I see that Mark Oehlert posted a list of Blackboard’s pending patents, 8 of which were filed for in the last year (6 of which were filed in October and November of … Continue reading

-My friend Joe Ugoretz has a new article on social software in the Academic Commons.
+By Michael FeldsteinMore Posts (1021) My friend Joe Ugoretz has a new article on social software in the Academic Commons.
 He provides a good overview of a number of social software tools and suggestions about how to use them.
-But also embedded in his piece … Continue reading
+But … Continue reading

-I admit it: Much as del.icio.us has intrigued me, I could never quite figure out how to use the darned thing.
-Lucky for me, Eric Feinblatt turned me on to a screencast on the topic by John Udell.
-If you’re … Continue reading
+By Michael FeldsteinMore Posts (1021) I admit it: Much as del.icio.us has intrigued me, I could never quite figure out how to use the darned thing.
+Lucky for me, Eric Feinblatt turned me on to a screencast on the topic … Continue reading

-According to David Weinberger, Technorati is about to add a folksonomy tuning feature that shows related tags, making closely related content more findable.
-This is the kind of thing we need to make folksonomies be useful as more than just … Continue reading
+By Michael FeldsteinMore Posts (1021) According to David Weinberger, Technorati is about to add a folksonomy tuning feature that shows related tags, making closely related content more findable.
+This is the kind of thing we need to make folksonomies be … Continue reading